AnnotationPortal/DatathonandHackathon.github.io/README.md

 Tasks:
 1. Use the [Bright Data](https://brightdata.com/products/web-scraper/functions) interface to scrape at least 100 relevant user-generated posts from [X.com](https://X.com).
 2. Define your scraping focus (hashtags, user groups, topics) and document your rationale and potential biases.
-3. Annotate your data using:
+3. Annotate your data using a structured definition of antisemitism and hate speech.
+   - We provide a standardized annotation scheme based on the **IHRA Working Definition (IHRA-WDA)**, including paragraph-level categories such as conspiracy narratives, Holocaust distortion, and double standards toward Israel.
+   - This scheme is available here: [Annotation Scheme (GitHub)](https://github.com/AnnotationPortal/DatathonandHackathon.github.io/blob/main/guides/annotation_scheme.md)
+   - Participants are expected to use this scheme or adapt it with justification.
+   - However, if your team prefers to engage with alternative frameworks such as the [**Nexus Document**](https://nexusproject.us/nexus-resources/the-nexus-document/) or the [**Jerusalem Declaration on Antisemitism (JDA)**](https://jerusalemdeclaration.org), please note that these do not currently offer equivalent category-level structures.
+Therefore, any adaptation should include:
-   - A definition of antisemitism and hate speech
+      - A mapping of concepts from the chosen framework into operational categories
-   - A standardized annotation form ([ours](https://github.com/AnnotationPortal/DatathonandHackathon.github.io/blob/main/guides/annotation_scheme.md) or adapted) [see paper](https://arxiv.org/abs/1910.01214)
-   - The [Annotation Portal](https://annotate.osome.iu.edu/) or another tool (e.g., Label Studio, INCEpTION)
-4. Prepare a [X/Twitter dataset](https://github.com/AnnotationPortal/DatathonandHackathon.github.io/blob/main/guides/create__X_dataset.md), and include a dataset report with label definitions, distribution information, and annotation rationale.
+      - A clear rationale for the adaptation
+      - An explanation of how it supports reliable annotation

+   All annotation efforts should go beyond binary classification and aim to capture the diversity and nuance of antisemitic expression in online content.

+   You may complete the annotation using the [Annotation Portal](https://annotate.osome.iu.edu), which is specifically optimized for this task.
+A key advantage of the portal is that it retrieves tweets directly from X/Twitter and displays them in their original context, preserving layout, embedded media, and user metadata.
+This allows for more accurate annotation, especially when dealing with coded language or ambiguous references.

-Participants are invited to use our Annotation Portal at https://datathon.annotationportal.com.
-The functionality of the portal will be explained at the first workshop.
+   - The functionality of the portal will be explained at the first workshop.
 You do not need to register in advance.
 Once you register, please make sure to remember your password.

    **IMPORTANT:** Please make sure you register to the portal with the same email address you used to register for this challenge.
 Please use "Datathon" for "Annotation Type" when registering.
 You can upload & annotate your scraped in the class "Datathon_Upload".
 You can see how you have annotated the dataset by using the "Export" button in the portal.

+   - Alternatively, you may use other tools such as **Label Studio** or **INCEpTION**.
+These rely on offline data and require you to preprocess and import tweet text manually.
+If you choose this route, please ensure your label set and outputs match the required format for evaluation.

+5. Prepare a [X/Twitter dataset](https://github.com/AnnotationPortal/DatathonandHackathon.github.io/blob/main/guides/create__X_dataset.md), and include a dataset report with label definitions, distribution information, and annotation rationale.

 ### #2 Challenge: Modeling and Evaluation (July 20–27, 2025)